 The solution to meeting stress without becoming overwhelmed by it is incredibly simple.

 Not easy, but simple.

 The solution to anger is to be able to observe it, nothing more.
-To be in a position to be able to step back as it rises, without struggling, to just let it pass in that moment.
+To be in a position to be able to step back as it rises, without struggling, to just let it pass in that moment before it overwhelms. .

 This only happens when we are awake to see it happening.
 So each time we are presented with an opportunity to react.
 In that moment, grace replaces a prideful spirit.
 Instead of stress digging at us, we sharpen from those moments.

 There is no avoiding stress in the stream of life.
 But we do have an opportunity to strengthen from it.
-To begin to deal with life with a natural courage that comes from practicing consciousness, rather than reacting badly and running from it.
+To begin to deal with life with a natural courage that comes from practicing consciousness, rather being constantly driven by emotions.
 Family life can never be the same because of it.